-The Direct/Indirect/Repeat Supervision Policies are made known to students, clinical preceptors, and clinical staff, by Written Documentation Memorandums given to each student, clinical preceptor, and staff at each clinical education setting utilized by Cameron University.
-Students, clinical preceptors and clinical staff sign that they have read and understand the Direct/Indirect/Repeat Supervision Policies and will adhere to school policies and procedures that are in place.
+The Direct/Indirect/Repeat Supervision Policies are made known to students, clinical preceptors, and clinical staff, by written documentation/ Memorandums given to each student, clinical preceptor, and staff at each clinical education setting utilized by Cameron University.
+Students, clinical preceptors, and clinical staff sign that they have read and understand the Direct/Indirect/Repeat Supervision

+Policies and will adhere to school policies and procedures that are in place.

 Advisory Committee Members are also reviewed of the Supervision Policies during the fall and spring semesters and documented that each clinical education setting has been informed.

 To further assure adherence of the supervision policies all medical imaging procedures are documented and verified on the student clinical experience log sheets by the supervising qualified radiographer.

-Students also sign a Declaration of Understanding that they will not perform any imaging exam by themselves without an ARRT radiographer physically present in the imaging/hospital rooms while performing exams under direct supervision and immediately available while performing exams under indirect supervision in the clinical education settings, and under direct supervision when repeating any procedure/image.
+F. NO HOLD POLICY

+To ensure radiation protection of Radiologic students, the program has a "No Hold Policy" which states:

+- Radiologic students must not hold image receptors during any radiographic procedure. - Radiologic students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care.

+The following are suggestions to help adhere to the "no hold policy":

+- Using family/friend or general public would be a better choice - Using Immobilization devices, i.e., image receptor holder, sandbags, sheet immobilizers, tape, pigg-o-stat., or other commercial immobilizers would be the best choice